LoQiseaking69/SephMV/README.md

 # Seph's MVP

 ## Overview
 This project involves a complex machine learning model integrating an RBM Layer, a Q-Learning Layer, and Transformer Encoder.
 It is designed for experimenting with reinforcement learning techniques and neural network architectures.
+Additionally, it includes a model evaluation script (`model_eval.py`) for assessing the performance of the trained model.

 ![Seph's Biome](https://github.com/LoQiseaking69/SephsBIOME/blob/master/Docs/Misc/IMG_7130.png)

 ## Contents
 - `model.py`: The main script containing the model's architecture and training logic.
 It includes the RBM Layer, ReplayBuffer, QLearningLayer, and other necessary components for model building.
+- `model_eval.py`: Script for evaluating the trained model on the environment over a specified number of episodes.
 - `requirements.txt`: Lists all the Python packages required to run the project.
 - `README.md`: This file, providing a comprehensive guide to the project.
 - `main.yml`: Configuration for the GitHub Actions CI/CD pipeline.